 Joanna joined AHSRI in 2016 as joint project manager on Prof Clapham’s ARC funded research project ‘Re-Focussing Qualitative Research’.
 Having worked previously as author and research analyst on the Productivity Commission’s ‘Overcoming Indigenous Disadvantage Report’, she has a particular interest in applied anthropology and Australian Indigenous policy and reporting.
 Joanna holds a Bachelor of Arts and Master of Applied Anthropology and Participatory Development (Indigenous policy) from the Australian National University.
 In addition to her role at AHSRI, she is currently undertaking doctoral research into Indigenous community wellbeing indicators and government reporting mechanisms with the Centre for Health Initiatives, Faculty of Social Sciences.

-Nadia Neal, Research Assistant (Email)
+Marlene Thompson, Research Assistant (Indigenous Health) (Email)

 Darcy Morris, Senior Administrative Officer (email)